Former youth pastor gets 20 years for distributing child porn while on probation

 In addition, Peacock's account on Wickr, an encrypted messaging service, was found to have received and distributed child porn via the internet between April 12 and 13, 2022.
 About 51 images and four videos of child porn were recovered from Peacock's devices, the prosecutor said.

-One video Peacock transmitted depicted a female child, 7 to 8 years old, engaged in sexual activity, and another video was of a girl between 10-16 years old, according to the government's statement of facts.
+One video Peacock transmitted depicted a female child, 7 to 8 years old, engaged in sexual activity.
+Another video was of a girl between 10-16 years old, according to the government's statement of facts.

-Peacock's offenses occurred while he was still on supervised probation after being released from state prison on two convictions in Montgomery County in 2014 for procuring a sex act by computer from a person he believed was under age 15.
-The person he was communicating with turned out to be an undercover law enforcement officer.
-He was sentenced to 20 years with 15 of it suspended.
+Peacock's offenses occurred while he was still on supervised probation after being released from state prison on two convictions in Montgomery County in 2014 for procuring a sex act by computer from a person he believed was under the age of 15.
+The person with whom he was communicating turned out to be an undercover law enforcement officer.
+He was sentenced to 20 years, with 15 of it suspended.

 "Rather than abiding by the terms of his supervision, the defendant committed the [new] offense by obtaining unauthorized electronic devices, failing to disclose those devices to his probation officer, utilizing unauthorized chatroom and messaging services to obtain prohibited images, and later destroying and/or wiping those devices after downloading and viewing the images," Jordan-Detamore said.